Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Introduction

-Notably, AIGC provisioning tasks are naturally suitable for SC as AIGC data are inherently derived from low-dimensional semantic information.
-Therefore, it is intuitive to follow the SC paradigm in the transmission of AIGC data for efficiency.
-There exist several studies exploring the transmission of AIGC data using SC.
-In~\cite{Liu24TMC_Cross}, cross-modal attention maps extract the semantic information from AIGC images based on their corresponding prompt texts.
-For the cloud-edge-user framework in~\cite{Xia25WCM_GAI}, AIGC images are generated in the cloud, sent to wireless users by the edge server via SC, and refined by the users' local GAI models.
+Notably, SC is naturally suitable for AIGC image provisioning{,} as AIGC images are derived from low-dimensional semantic information. {Several studies have explored} the transmission of AIGC images using SC.
+In~\cite{Liu24TMC_Cross}, cross-modal attention maps extract the semantic information from AIGC images based on their corresponding prompt texts. {In} the cloud-edge-user framework in~\cite{Xia25WCM_GAI}, AIGC images are generated in the cloud, sent to wireless users by the edge server via SC, and refined by the users' local GAI models.
 In addition, a few studies integrate GAI models into SC to enhance data reconstruction, leading to the emergence of generative SC~(GSC) systems.
 The generative joint source and channel coding~(JSCC) scheme in~\cite{Erdemir23JSAC_Generative} incorporates a StyleGAN-2 GAI model into the JSCC decoder to reconstruct high-quality images from semantic features.
 Following the same spirit, efficient frameworks are developed for integrating various types of GAI models into JSCC decoders~\cite{Liu24Netw_Semantic,Wang24Netw_Harness,Cheng25TMC_Wireless}.
 The SC framework in~\cite{Grassucci24Av_Rethink} tailors diffusion models for multi-user scenarios.
 In~\cite{Lin23Netw_Unified}, an integrated SC and AIGC framework is designed for metaverse applications, focusing on network resource allocation and user coordination.
 In~\cite{Liang25TCCN_GAI}, recent works on the GAI-integrated SC are comprehensively summarized, focusing on communication schemes and aspects of network management.

 \ifSingleColumn \else \fi